Gay Mongolia: discover Mongolia’s only gay bar in UlaanBaatar

 “Although people have a perception of it being a gaybar, we would vote for it as one of the very few underground places in Ulan Bator, where the most open minded people gather.
 Organising many unique and interesting events, and giving pleasant surprises of new music makes it the place to visit”.

-#6 How did gays in Mongolia and Ulan Bator meet and socialise before Hanzo and d.d/h.z existed?
+#6 How did gays in Mongolia and Ulan Bator meet and socialise before Hanzo, d.d/h.z and Irish House existed?

 Many years ago, we would meet at parks and public toilets and there were sometimes monthly gay nights organised at word by mouth venues.